mlfoundations/open_clip/README.md

 > - Training pipeline wraps `model + loss` in a `TrainingTask` subclass (`CLIPTask`, `SigLIPTask`, `CoCaTask`, `DistillCLIPTask`, `CLAPTask`).
 Code that previously called `train_one_epoch(model, loss, ...)` or `evaluate(model, ...)` directly should switch to passing a task. `create_loss(args)` remains available as a standalone loss factory for non-task training loops.
 > - Data pipelines emit dict batches instead of tuples.
 Image/text loaders use `{"image": ..., "text": ...}`; CLAP audio loaders use `{"audio": ..., "text": ...}`.
 Tuple-style image/text calls through `task(images, texts)` still work via a backward-compat path, but downstream code that iterates a dataloader directly should read the named keys.
 > - CoCa's autoregressive label shift moved out of `coca_model.py` and into `CoCaTask`. `coca_model.forward()` no longer performs the `[:, :-1]` / `[:, 1:]` slicing — callers that relied on that behavior outside training should handle labels themselves.
+> - `CLIPTextCfg.eos_id` no longer defaults to `2` (that value is only correct for XLM-style vocabs).
+Configs using `pool_type="eos"` must set `eos_id` explicitly, and `get_tokenizer` now validates `eos_id`/`pad_id` against the resolved tokenizer, raising on mismatch instead of pooling/masking silently wrong positions.
+> - `HFTokenizer` no longer fabricates `pad_token_id=0` when the underlying tokenizer has no pad token (id 0 is a real token in most BPE vocabs); variable-text setups fail fast instead.
+It also forces `padding_side='right'`, which all OpenCLIP pooling/masking assumes.
+> - `MaxPooler` (`hf_pooler_type="max_pooler"`) mask polarity fixed — it previously max-pooled over the padding positions instead of the valid ones.
+> - WebDataset pipelines now assemble as `tokenize -> [length bucketing] -> decode -> transform` so the bucket pool holds raw bytes instead of decoded images/waveforms (10-50x less dataloader-worker memory).
+The old decode-first assembly is preserved in `open_clip_train.legacy_data` (no bucketing/NaFlex) and used by `legacy_main`.
 >
 > **Dependency bump:** Minimum `torch>=2.6` (was `>=2.0`).
 This is the version where `torch.load(weights_only=True)` became the default — all checkpoint loads in this repo now pass `weights_only=True` explicitly with no `weights_only=False` fallback.
 If you're resuming training with a custom optimizer that pickles non-allowlisted Python types, register them via `torch.serialization.add_safe_globals([...])` before calling `load_checkpoint`.
 >
 > **Checkpoint compatibility:** Existing pretrained `.pt` checkpoints load without changes.
 Training checkpoints saved on `main` include a `state_dict` key that's compatible with prior versions; EMA, optimizer state, and optional training counters are also preserved. `0-D` vs `1-D` scalar reshape from the FSDP path is reconciled on load, so you can resume a DDP-trained checkpoint under FSDP2 and vice versa.
 >
-> **Legacy training entry point:** `python -m open_clip_train.legacy_main` remains available for older image/text training scripts that need the pre-task loop.
-It does not support the full task-era feature set (for example FSDP2, EMA, CLAP audio training, or the task/step `torch.compile` integration), and should be treated as a compatibility shim rather than the path for new training work.
+> **Legacy training entry point:** `python -m open_clip_train.legacy_main` remains available for older image/text training scripts that need the pre-task loop, and pairs with the frozen decode-first data pipelines in `open_clip_train.legacy_data`.
+It does not support the full task-era feature set (for example FSDP2, EMA, CLAP audio training, NaFlex, length bucketing, or the task/step `torch.compile` integration), and should be treated as a compatibility shim rather than the path for new training work.

 Welcome to an open source implementation of OpenAI's [CLIP](https://arxiv.org/abs/2103.00020) (Contrastive Language-Image Pre-training).